stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 where:

-* `window_set` and `scale_set` represent finite collections of spectral windows and scales that are chosen in advance.
+* `window_set` and `scale_set` represent finite collections of spectral windows and scales that are chosen in advance,
 * `w_spec` and `w_conf` are fixed positive weights satisfying

   ```txt